 Create the career you want.

 You think visually and strategically.
-And your skills are needed: 100% of our available graphic design grads are working in full-time, part-time, or freelance positions.*
+And your skills are needed: 100% of PTC’s 2018 Graphic Design available graduates are working in-field either full time, part time, or freelance.*

 “The instructors’ professional experience helped me prepare for the real world and offered insight you won't gain anywhere else.
 The hands-on, fast paced environment prepared me to be the successful designer I am today.”